The Watch Collector Series: Buying and Selling Your Rolex

 There are plenty of options open to you if you’re in the market to buy and sell your Rolex.
-Some, such as the boutiques and Authorized Dealers, are pretty much 100% safe, but tend to be the most expensive.
+Some, such as the boutiques and authorized dealers, are pretty much 100% safe, but tend to be the most expensive.
 Private sales on forums and eBay can yield a bargain, but the trade off is the possibility of coming a-cropper amongst the n’er-do-wells.

-The best of both worlds is still the online retailers.
-The top places offer some of the highest levels of expertise, with ironclad guarantees and a range of beautiful watches that could well stay with you for a lifetime.
+The best of both worlds is still the independent online retailers.
+The top places offer some of the highest levels of expertise, with ironclad in-house guarantees and a range of beautiful watches that could well stay with you for a lifetime.

 — Featured Photo and Body Photo Credits: Beckertime’s Archive.